-Embraced by neuroscientists, mindfulness meditation practitioners, and psychotherapists alike (though they may all use different terms for it), affect labeling seems to pull us out of an emotional quagmire by engaging our executive brain.
-Using brain imaging, Lieberman and colleagues noticed that when asked to label a strong emotion, research subjects showed less activity in the amygdala and greater activity in a region of the brain associated with vigilance and discrimination.
+Psychology professor Matthew Lieberman, author of Social: Why Our Brains Are Wired to Connect, and colleagues noticed that when research subjects were asked to label a strong emotion, they showed less activity in the amygdala and greater activity in a region of the brain associated with vigilance and discrimination.

-Using it to help yourself
+Using affect labeling to help yourself

 Lieberman suggests three ways to use affect labeling to quell a strong emotion of your own:

-- Writing about it.
 Not only do people who write about intensely emotional experiences show improvements in objective measures of health, but writing is also a very effective way to boost your performance in pressure-filled situations.

-Using it to help others
+Using affect labeling to help others

 The last thing someone angry wants to hear is another person judging them for their anger (click to tweet).
 So tread carefully when using this idea with someone else.
 Here’s how to do it with finesse: